PNR Hyundai Rotem DMU: Car body

 The train was introduced as the first lightweight, stainless steel made trainsets of the PNR in 2009.

 When the trains first entered service, there were two livery variants.
 There were DMUs that sported a silver-colored body and orange lining with white-colored front cabs and the old PNR logo used in the 1960s.
 Another was a variant with the same silver-colored body and orange lining but with the cabs sporting colors of white and blue, and stylized PNR FilTrack logos on the side windows of the front cabs and in the middle of the ITR car.

 By 2015, all remaining active DMU units sported a navy blue livery, while still maintaining the orange lining in its sides.

 The current livery used since 2019 has orange at the front and the body is mostly covered white with blue stripes at the side.
 The PNR logo is placed at the front of the Rotem DMUs.

+A new variation of the above has black instead at the front, matching the color scheme used by the INKA DMUs, first seen in November 2023.